-Born in the Rockies, raised in Sin City, Ben (Wright) McGee has spent his life chasing the stars.
+My name is Ben Wright McGee.
+Born in the Rockies and raised in Sin City, I’m a chronically-optimistic geoscientist who’s spent his life chasing the stars.

 [NOTE: All views expressed are my own and do not reflect the views or endorsement of any business entities with which I am affiliated!]